qlu-lab/PUMAS/README.md

 If you are having trouble with working directory, go to menu of R > Build > Load All

 ### Step 2
-Giving input infortion to do an analysis from our package, in our example, we combine all data input into one file called 'submit.R', see details in [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)
+Giving input infortion to do an analysis from our package.
+In our example, we combine all data input into one file called 'submit.R', see details in [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)
 ```
 submit.R
 ```